 - What we know about Fable 4 so far

-With that in mind, here’s everything we know so far about Halo Infinite, including its release date, trailer and what we expect from Master Chief’s big return.
+With all that in mind, here’s everything we know so far about Halo Infinite, including its release date, trailer and what we expect from Master Chief’s big return.

 Halo Infinite release date